LionelBeato/shreveport/spring/techtalentblog/README.md

 Above is an example of dependency injection. `@Autowired` is not needed when we are utilizing only _one_ dependency with a constructor based injection.

-Now we add our methods for to resolve our views and perform a `post`:
+Now we add our methods to resolve our views and perform a `post`:

 ```java
     @GetMapping("/")